 Choosing the right domain extension (suffix)

 According to stats, there are more than 1500 top-level domains available for you to choose from.
-Although this sounds like a tough decision, you will probably consider only a couple of domain extensions like .com, .org, .net or a couple of local ones (.us or .eu for example) that may be important for your site.
+Although this sounds like a tough decision, you will probably consider only a couple of domain extensions like .com, .org, .net, or a couple of local ones (.us or .eu for example) that may be important for your site.

 More often than not, people will aim to acquire a .com extension.
-This is definitely the most popular TLD, and most successful companies have their sites reflecting these kinds of top level domains.
+This is definitely the most popular TLD, and most successful companies have their sites reflecting these kinds of top-level domains.
 However, because of its popularity, it is getting hard to get a short and memorable domain name with a .com extension.
 The reason is simple – most of them are already registered by other people.
 Sometimes, it is still possible to purchase one, but more about that later.

 If you can’t get a .com domain name for your website, it is completely ok to go for a non .com domain.
-Here are couple of popular TLDs worth considering:
+Here are a couple of popular TLDs worth considering:

-- .com (commercial) – in the early days of the internet, this used to identify commercial sites, but now can be used for anything, including personal blogs.
+- .com (commercial) – in the early days of the internet, this was used to identify commercial sites, but now can be used for anything, including personal blogs.

 - .net (network) – stands for “network” but can be used for any type of website.
 This is a common replacement for people who can’t get their domain in the .com version.